Working Principle of Miniature Circuit Breaker (MCB) Explained!

 Besides this, for breaking short circuit currents, it is enormously important to separate the contacts within the shortest possible time.
 The so-called switch-off delay must be short as possible.
 The switching mechanism however has springs and masses, and it takes a rather long time to move these elements.

 In our schematic diagram, you can see on the left side, a hammerhead that provides direction for the opening contacts avoiding any delay by spring and additional masses.
-Of course, the tripping of the switching mechanism must be done in parallel to release the spring force, to bring the lever into the “off” position, and to prepare the switching mechanism for a new closing of the MCB.
+Of course, the tripping of the switching mechanism must be done in parallel to release the spring force, bring the lever into the “off” position, and prepare the switching mechanism for a new closing of the MCB.
 The hammer trip is one of two essential conditions for the limitation of short circuit currents.

 Now it is time to have a look into tripping characteristics.
 Because MCBs have different tripping zones.
 Based on the tripping characteristics, MCBs are available in B, C, D, K, and Z curves to suit different types of applications.